 MELISSA ZEXTER, identity, photography and embroidery

 The creative universe of Melissa Zexter’s art is deeply fascinating.
-The talented Brooklyn-based artist takes and prints all of her photographs.
-Zexter blends digital and analogical photography with embroidery —a traditional handmade activity that it is considered traditionally feminine— in such a suggestive way that transforms the identity of the photograph.
+The talented Brooklyn-based artist shoots and prints all of her photographs.
+Zexter blends digital and analogical photography with embroidery —a traditional handmade activity considered to be typically feminine— in such a suggestive way that transforms the identity of the photograph.

-Femininity, identity and portraiture are the central axes of her work.
-She loves taking photographs of meditative and sleeping anonymous women in different life cycles and then, Melissa establishes a relationship with them by adding layers of colourful threads.
+Femininity, identity and portraiture are the columns of her work.
+She loves taking photographs of meditative and sleeping anonymous women in different life cycles and then establishing a relationship with them by adding layers of colourful threads.

 Words by Lula Criado (Twitter @Lula_ClotMag)